-Lycoming Engines needed help establishing congruence between its branding and its reputation as a world-class manufacturer.
-The new look filled in the missing pieces of its identity while providing continuity between marketing materials.
+Lycoming Engines needed help establishing congruence in its branding.
+Meeting its reputation as a world-class manufacturer with a new look that filled in the missing pieces of its identity was our task.
+Not only was the rebrand rollout strategy in need of visual design, but gudience in providing continuity across global marketing efforts.
+Learn how business rebranding services truly integrate customer experience to new heights.

 Lycoming’s story tells of a remarkable progression from a bicycle and sewing machine maker to the world’s leading piston engine manufacturer.
 More than 65 percent of all general aviation aircraft contain a Lycoming power plant, and a few engine models are even on display at the Smithsonian.
 For these reasons, Lycoming has secured a prominent place in aviation history.